Fall-Back/Base/THOUGHTS-ON-REMOVING-THIS.md

 These can probably be put into their own repo's, but that does mean I'll ne _increasing_ the number of dependancies, so I'll need to think carefully about that.

 Possibly rename this to 'shared'?

+I want to make StartCSS completely independant.
+This seems doable, and having a 'shared' repo would be something other patterns can include.